yakhyo/face-recognition/README.md

 ## Updates

-- `2025/03/13`: Face Detection added in `onnx_inference.py`.
+- `2025/03/13`: Face Detection added in `onnx_inference.py`. <!-- Added face detection capabilities to ONNX inference pipeline -->
-- `2025/03/13`: ONNX Export and Inference has been added.
+- `2025/03/13`: ONNX Export and Inference has been added. <!-- Introduced ONNX model export functionality and inference support -->
-- `2025/01/03`: We released the **Face-Recognition** training framework and pretrained model weights.
+- `2025/01/03`: We released the **Face-Recognition** training framework and pretrained model weights. <!-- Initial release with training framework and PyTorch weights -->

 ---